-The Company's interest income from special savings deposits and fixed-income securities are already subjected to final tax and are therefore excluded from the computation of taxable income subject to RCIT or MCIT.
+The Company's interest income from cash and cash equivalents and fixed-income securities are already subjected to final tax and are therefore excluded from the computation of taxable income subject to RCIT or MCIT.

 Realized gains on redemption of investments in UITFs and sale of treasury notes are exempted from tax and are therefore excluded from the computation of taxable income subject to RCIT and MCIT.